SADDLE FITTING AT HOME

 Make certain the entire wire is formed to the horse all the way to the end of the wire.
 Mark the wire where the top of the scapula is( refer to the blue line in the picture).

-Find the top of the bone and make a new mark 1/16-1/8″ down from that line. move your horse around to be certain you are accurate,
+From the top of the scapular bone, make a new mark 1/8″ down from that line.
+Move your horse around to be certain you are accurate in your assessment of where the scapular ridge lies.

-Now, have your assistant hol the wire in place while you step to the rear of your horse for the necessary visual reference to be certain the wires verticle descent is the same on both sides.
+Now, have your assistant hold the wire in place while you step to the rear of your horse for the necessary visual reference to be certain the wires vertical descent is the same on both sides.
 The width of your horses scapula determines the amount of front bar flare you will need in your saddle.
-The scapula MUST have sufficient space to pass underneath the front of the saddle but not so wide that the front of the saddle sinks down under pressure and traps your horses shoulders.
+The scapula MUST have sufficient room to pass underneath the front bars of the saddle, but not so wide that the front of the saddle sinks down under pressure and traps your horses shoulders.

 WIRE #2: This is your gullet width.

-Place the wire 1.5" BEHIND the scapula bone (refer to picture above).
+Place the wire about a finger width BEHIND the scapular bone (refer to picture above).

 This wire is correctly placed if you can place a finger in front of this wire and not touch the line you drew on the back edge of the scapula bone.